WojciechT95/Metallica-concerts-analysis/README.md

 - The period of the band's greatest live activity was in the late 1980s and early 1990s,

-- The band most often plays in the United States, which is understandable given the fact that they are from there.
+- The band most often plays in the United States, which is understandable given the fact that they are from there,

+- The most frequently played song in encores is "Master Of Puppets".

 ## Data Source